rx-ts/react/README.md

 ## Packages

-This repository is a monorepo managed by [Lerna][] what means we actually publish several packages to npm from same codebase, including:
+This repository is a monorepo managed by [changesets][] what means we actually publish several packages to npm from same codebase, including:

 | Package                                    | Description                                                 | Version                                                                                                           | Peer Dependencies                                                                                                                                                      | Dependencies                                                                                                                                       |
 | ------------------------------------------ | ----------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |